-TOP TIP: Note down on a piece of paper as you go the numbers of the questions you'd like to revisit if you have time at the end of the exam.
+TOP TIP: Never waste time getting stuck on a question - always keep moving to keep scoring marks!
+Note down the numbers of the questions you'd like to revisit (should you have time at the end of the exam) on one of the pieces of paper provided on your desk.